 We set standards extremely high.
 Only an average of 6 out of 100 cattle meet our tight specifications.

 Hy-Vee Prime ReserveGet Tips & Recipes

-Only 8% of beef is good enough to earn the Hy-Vee Prime Reserve label.
+Less than 10% of beef is good enough to earn the Hy-Vee Prime Reserve label.
 It doesn't get any higher end than this.

 Hyvee Culinary Expert TipMarbling is a term used to describe the white streaks of fat laced throughout a cut of meat.
 The more marbling, the more flavorful and tender the meat will be.

 Hyvee Culinary Expert TipFor a splurge, Hy-Vee Prime Reserve cuts are great for treating yourself to the top of the line beef cuts.
 Hy-Vee True, dry-aged, grass-fed, and organic are a few other terms that will help you navigate the meat department.
 And, of course, we're always here to help!

 Cooking by Cut